 Where does ballast come from?

-Although program’s like Six Sigma and LEAN take waste out of a process, my work is focussed on identifying and addressing the ballast in an organization.
+Although programs like Six Sigma and LEAN take waste out of a process, my work is focused on identifying and addressing the ballast in an organization.
 Ballast is difficult to recognize, certainly for those who have been working for a long time in the company.
-However the presence of ballast has a huge (negative) impact on staff members, teams and on the organization as a whole.
+However, the presence of ballast has a huge (negative) impact on staff members, teams and on the organization as a whole.

 How is ballast created?